quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part56_10.9_In-Game_Me.md

 Background context on how a vertex's world-space equivalent is calculated by multiplying its model-space coordinates with the model-to-world matrix.
 Also, explain that this transformation affects surface normals, which must be transformed using the inverse transpose of the model-to-world matrix.
 :p How does the rendering engine calculate the world-space equivalent of a vertex?
 ??x
-The rendering engine calculates the world-space equivalent of a vertex by multiplying its model-space coordinates with the model-to-world matrix: \( v_W = v_{MMM.W} \). x??
+The rendering engine calculates the world-space equivalent of a vertex by multiplying its model-space coordinates with the model-to-world matrix: $v_W = v_{MMM.W}$. x??

 ---